synesissoftware/recls/examples/c/example_c_1.md

  *  - search by Recls_Search()
  *  - display of full path of each entry
  *  - detecting failure and reporting of failure reason
- *  - elicitation of entry properties via API function calls *
+ *  - elicitation of entry properties via entry structure members *
  * Created: 29th May 2006
  * Updated: 14th April 2025